Getting Started

 It is highly recommended that the web app under test serves unminified code, which makes the retainer trace and symbols in leak report easier to understand.

-memlab will lively update a breadcrumb showing the progress of interaction with the target web page:
+memlab will display a live-updating breadcrumb showing its progress as it interacts with the target web page:

 page-load(baseline)[s1] > action-on-page(target)[s2] > revert(final)[s3]